 Start sharing Valentine’s Day related posts on social media 2 – 3 weeks in advance so people have enough time to place orders and have products shipped.
 Share sneak peeks of your Valentine’s Day products, related blog posts, memes and product listings.

-If you plan far enough in advance, send out press releases to magazines.
-February issues typically hit stands in mid-January so you must stay way ahead of schedule for this tactic.
+If you plan far enough in advance (we’re talking months in advance), you can send a press release to magazines.
+February issues typically hit stands in mid-January and they’re planned, printed, and shipped well before that so you must stay way ahead of schedule for this tactic.

 If it’s too late to approach magazines for this Valentine’s Day, mark next September/October in your calendar with a note to prepare a Valentine’s Day-themed press release.
 You should send it out by October or November for a chance to make it into next year’s February issue.